Arakjiomar/EventProducer/README.md

 This package is used to centrally produced events for FCC-hh at a center of mass of 100 TeV and for FCC-ee.
 Any other future collider can also be supported by this framework.

-**SLURM/Perlmutter Adaptation**: This repository has been adapted to work with SLURM batch systems, specifically for the NERSC Perlmutter supercomputer.
-The original Condor-based submission has been replaced with SLURM using `sbatch` commands and includes proper environment setup for Perlmutter.
+**Perlmutter Adaptation**: This repository has been adapted to work on the NERSC Perlmutter supercomputer with local storage paths.
+The original CERN EOS/AFS dependencies have been replaced with local NERSC storage directories.

 In order to use it, please get in contact with the FCC software and computing coordinators as running this package requires specific rights.